 Oregon Opioid Settlement Funds

 Since July 2021, the State of Oregon has reached agreement on national lawsuits against several companies for their role in the opioid crisis.
-Through these agreements, nearly $600 million will be awarded to Oregon over the course of 18 years.
+Through these agreements, over $600 million will be awarded to Oregon over the course of 18 years.

 As of February 2024, funds have been received from: